 About the Author

-Father Willy Raymond, C.S.C. is President of Holy Cross Family Ministries.
-He entered Holy Cross Fathers in 1964.
-He earned a Bachelors in Philosophy from Stonehill College in 1967 and a Masters in Theology from the University of Notre Dame in 1971.
-In addition to English, Father Willy is conversant in French and Spanish.
-He's a native of Old Town, Maine and one of 12 children.
+Father Wilfred J. Raymond, C.S.C.
+(Father Willy), a native of Old Town, Maine, is the eighth of 12 children.
+He joined the Congregation of Holy Cross in 1964 and was ordained to the priesthood in 1971.
+He earned a bachelor’s degree in philosophy from Stonehill College in 1967 and a master’s in Theology from the University of Notre Dame in 1971.
+He served in ministry at Stonehill College (1979-1992), Holy Cross leadership (1994-2000), National Director of Family Theater Productions, Hollywood (2000-2014), and President of Holy Cross Family Ministries (2014-2022).
+In addition to English, he is conversant in French and Spanish.
 He remains a diehard fan of the Boston Red Sox, even though he has served as Chaplain for the Los Angeles Dodgers.